abjad.meter

 Gets fraction string.

-Generates a dictionary of all offsets in a meter up to denominator.
+Generates MAK (dictionary) of all offsets in self up to denominator.

 implied_time_signature